Earnest Hooton: Biography

 During the 1930s, between the two World Wars, his data collections helped U.S. Army make better-fitting military equipment, such as uniforms, tank helmets, gas masks, and aircraft seats, long before Le Gros Clark coined ergonomics for civilian (commercial) use.

+He was elected to the American Philosophical Society in 1931 and the United States National Academy of Sciences in 1935.

-After World War II, he surveyed commuters in Boston’s North Station to help make more comfortable train seats, as described in his book A Survey of Seating.
+After World War II, he surveyed commuters in Boston's North Station to help make more comfortable train seats, as described in his book A Survey of Seating.

 He was one of the founding members of the American Association of Physical Anthropologists, serving as president from 1936 to 1938 and associate editor of the American Journal of Physical Anthropology from 1928 to 1942, working closely with Aleš Hrdlička.

 Hooton was an advanced primatologist for his time.
-If the great Latin playwright Terence said, "Homo sum: humani nihil a me alienum puto" ("I am a man; nothing about men is alien to me"), Hooton, following and correcting him, used to say: "Primas sum: primatum nihil a me alienum puto" ("I am a primate; nothing about primates is alien to me").
+He amended the great Latin playwright Terence's saying, "Homo sum: humani nihil a me alienum puto" ("I am a man; nothing about men is alien to me") to "Primas sum: primatum nihil a me alienum puto" ("I am a primate; nothing about primates is alien to me").

-Hooton was also a public figure well known for popular volumes with titles like Up From the Ape (1931), Apes, Men, and Morons (1937), and Young Man, You are Normal (1945).
-He was also a gifted cartoonist and wit, and, like his contemporaries Ogden Nash and James Thurber, he published occasional poems and drawings that were eventually collected and published.
+Hooton was also a public figure known for popular volumes with titles like Up From the Ape (1931), Apes, Men, and Morons (1937), and Young Man, You are Normal (1945).
+He was also a cartoonist and wit, and, like his contemporaries Ogden Nash and James Thurber, created poems and drawings that were eventually collected and published.

-After reaching the official retirement age (65), he was invited to teach courses that had decreased in enrollment and died unexpectedly of a vascular accident while teaching.
+After reaching the official retirement age (65), he was invited to teach courses that had decreased in enrollment.
+He died unexpectedly of a vascular accident while teaching.